-- (a) Protect the health, safety, and welfare of individuals receiving care and services in or from a health facility or agency. - (b) Assure Ensure the medical accountability for reimbursed care provided by a certified health facility or agency participating in a federal or state health program. - (2) The department may certify a health facility or agency, or a part thereof, defined in section 20106 or under section 20115 of a health facility or agency, when certification is required by state or federal law, rule, or regulation. - (3) The department shall coordinate all functions in state government affecting health facilities and agencies licensed under this article and cooperate with other state agencies which establish standards or requirements for health facilities and agencies to assure ensure necessary, equitable, and consistent state supervision of licensees without unnecessary duplication of survey, evaluation, and consultation services or complaint investigations.
-The department may enter into agreements with other state agencies necessary to accomplish this purpose. - 28 (4) The department shall utilize public disclosure to improve 29 the effectiveness of licensure.
+(a) Protect the health, safety, and welfare of individuals receiving care and services in or from a health facility or agency.

+- (b) Assure Ensure the medical accountability for reimbursed care provided by a certified health facility or agency participating in a federal or state health program. - (2) The department may certify a health facility or agency, or a part thereof, defined in section 20106 or under section 20115 of a health facility or agency, when certification is required by state or federal law, rule, or regulation. - (3) The department shall coordinate all functions in state government affecting health facilities and agencies licensed under this article and cooperate with other state agencies which establish standards or requirements for health facilities and agencies to assure ensure necessary, equitable, and consistent state supervision of licensees without unnecessary duplication of survey, evaluation, and consultation services or complaint investigations.
+The department may enter into agreements with other state agencies necessary to accomplish this purpose. - (4) The department shall utilize public disclosure to improve the effectiveness of licensure. - Sec.
-Sec.
 22224.
 (1) A health facility required to be licensed as a freestanding surgical outpatient facility by rules promulgated under section 20115(2) due to the performance of abortions at that facility is not required to obtain a certificate of need in order to be granted a license as a freestanding surgical outpatient facility.
-However, a health facility described in this subsection is subject to this part for the services performed at that facility other than abortions.
+However, a health facility described in this subsection is subject to this part for the services performed at that facility other than abortions. - (1) (2)-If a freestanding surgical outpatient facility is applying for a certificate of need to initiate, replace, or expand a covered clinical service consisting of surgical services, the

-- (1) (2)-If a freestanding surgical outpatient facility is applying for a certificate of need to initiate, replace, or expand a covered clinical service consisting of surgical services, the department shall not count abortion procedures in determining if the freestanding surgical outpatient facility meets the annual minimum number of surgical procedures required in the certificate of need standards governing surgical services. - (2) (3)-As used in this section, "abortion" means that term as defined in section 17015. the intentional use of an instrument, drug, or other substance or device to terminate an individual's pregnancy for a purpose other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, or to remove a fetus that has died as a result of natural causes, accidental trauma, or a criminal assault on the pregnant individual.
-Abortion does not include the use or prescription of a drug or device that prevents pregnancy, including by preventing the implantation of an embryo.

-Enacting section 1.
-This amendatory act takes effect 90 days after the date it is enacted into law.

-Enacting section 2.
-This amendatory act does not take effect unless Senate Bill No. or House Bill No. 5179 (request no.

-1 03569'19) of the 100th Legislature is enacted into law.
+- department shall not count abortion procedures in determining if the freestanding surgical outpatient facility meets the annual minimum number of surgical procedures required in the certificate of need standards governing surgical services. - (2) (3)-As used in this section, "abortion" means that term as defined in section 17015. the intentional use of an instrument, drug, or other substance or device to terminate an individual's pregnancy for a purpose other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, or to remove a fetus that has died as a result of natural causes, accidental trauma, or a criminal assault on the pregnant individual.
+Abortion does not include the use or prescription of a drug or device that prevents pregnancy, including by preventing the implantation of an embryo. - Enacting section 2.
+This amendatory act does not take effect unless Senate Bill No. or House Bill No. 5542 (request no. - 19 00704'21) of the 101st Legislature is enacted into law.